Racha Yai Island

 During the ‘high season’ diving tends to move to the reefs bordering Bungalow Bay or Siam Bay on the North East of the island, although the east coastine is still preferred if prevailing wind/waves permit.
 At peak tides currents can be strong and so provide an excellent but still relatively easy drift (boat pickup).

 With lots of sandy areas, the hard coral bays are perfect for courses and inexperienced divers, with access to some simple wrecks just a short swim away from bay 1 at depths of 18-25m for the more experienced.
 There is good variety of marine life either on the shallow hard coral reefs, the rocky reefs between the bays or around the artificial reefs (hollow concrete cubes) that range from 12m to 30m depth.
-Octopus and cuttlefish, punching mantis shrimp, many types of morays, banded sea snakes, blue-spotted kuhl’s stingrays, flounders and striped shrimpfish can be included amongst the regular reef fish that frequent the shallows.
+Octopus and cuttlefish, punching mantis shrimp, many types of morays, banded sea snakes, blue-spotted kuhl’s stingrays, flounders and striped shrimpfish can be included among the regular reef fish that frequent the shallows.

 Although Racha Yai may not have the abundance of marine life as other local dives, because it’s a different environment it does have other special critters to offer.
 Many of these can be found out on the sandy slopes or on/around the deeper artificial reefs.
 Critters such as marbled snake eels, pyramid boxfish, thornback cowfish, robust & ornate ghost pipefish (seasonal), bent-stick pipefish, cockatoo leaf-fish, stonefish, some rarer nudibranchs and even frogfish & harlequin shrimp on occasion.